Today we present the comparison and analysis of the new SoC Allwinner H728 vs. the rest of SoC on the market. A very powerful processor.

 The Allwinner H728 has eight ARM Cortex-A55 cores, capable of reaching 1.8 GHz, a rather limited speed.
 The manufacturing process is only 22 nm which places it in the mid/low range of performance.

-In this Allwinner SoC we have only 32 bit ABIs due to firmware limitations, hardware does support the ARMv8-A instruction set.
+In this Allwinner SoC we have 64 bit ABIs support on the firmware, hardware support the ARMv8-A instruction set.

-- As we can see, the system does NOT support ABI armeabi-v8a, only compatible with 32bit applications .
+- As we can see, the system support ABI armeabi-v8a compatible with 64bit applications.

 - CPU id: part d05 / revision r4p1.